Hazards of Electromagnetic Radiation to Ordnance (HERO)

 ATEX, UL, ANSI and IEC

-In addition to HERF and HERO risks, RuBee tags, base-stations must also meet international intrinsic safety standards that guarantee the hardware can not produce an accidential spark, or if a catastrophic failure occurs (e.g. battery short) the hardware can not lead to an explosive ignition.
+international intrinsic safety standards that guarantee the hardware can not produce an accidential spark, or if a catastrophic failure occurs (e.g. battery short) the hardware can not lead to an explosive ignition.
 Many classes of explosive environments have been defined by three sets of international bodies; ATEX, UL (ANSI) and IEC.

 RuBee tags have been tested certified as safe by Defense, Oil and Gas, and government customers as well as by VAI for use in highly explosive environments.
 The current active tags meet MIL STD 810G and are intrinsically safe in an explosive environment.
 With a Li military grade encapsulated battery we can provide a guaranteed battery life of 25 years.
 As packaged a tag with approved IEC/EN 60079-18 encapsulated material, these tags meet ATEX Zone 0 (pure hydrogen acetylene atmosphere); meet Class IIC under IEC 60079-0 (pure hydrogen and acetylene atmosphere); and met NEC 501 Class 1, Div 1 and NEC 505 Class 1, Zone 0 Group B and A (pure hydrogen acetylene atmosphere).

-The same standards have been met by our routers and the ATLAS antenna systems. ( see Video Data Sheet).
+Video Data Sheet).
 Many RFID, RTLS and RF tags make the similar claims.
 However, only the tag has met the claimed explosive standard, not the base station or antenna.
 RFID systems in the 300 Mhertz 800 Mhertz range produce 1- 4 watts of power many times over the safe limit for HERF and HERO limits.